I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 Even low-budget studios usually develop a standard filming and editing process.
-This gives all of your videos a similar look and feel, which in turn helps you maintain a consistent brand identity.
+This gives all of your videos a similar look and feel, which helps you maintain a consistent brand identity.
 A standard process allows your team to streamline the various tasks and eventually reduces the effort needed to create a new piece of video content.

-Each of these four basic tasks should have its own sub-process.
+Each of these four basic tasks should have its sub-process.
 The scriptwriter should develop a template, and the filming crew should create a standard lighting and camera setup.
 Document each of these processes so that you can recreate them for future videos.

 What Kind of Video Do You Want to Make?

 According to Moz’s ABC’s of Video Content, the three categories of marketing video are separated by production value.
-Your options will change based on your project budget and the amount of time you’re willing to invest in the production process.
+Your options will change based on your project budget and the time you’re willing to invest in the production process.